Cruising, Travel

 The second day of my cruise brought us to Great Stirrup Cay- Norwegian Cruise Line’s private island paradise in the Bahamas.
 This 268-acre island features pristine white-sand beaches, crystal-clear waters, and a variety of activities.
 Guests can unwind on Bertram’s Cove and Cabana Beach, where complimentary lounge chairs and shaded spots create the ideal setting for a relaxing beach day.
 For those looking for excitement, the island offers snorkeling, paddleboarding, WaveRunner tours, and even parasailing for breathtaking aerial views of the island.

-Dining and drinks are included during your visit, with options like Jumbey Beach Grill for classic beach fare, a taco bar for fresh island-style flavors, and Bacardi and Patron bars serving up tropical cocktails.
+Dining and drinks are included during your visit, with options like Jumbey Beach Grill for classic beach fare, a taco bar, and Bacardi and Patron bars serving up tropical cocktails.
 For a more exclusive experience, guests can book private beachfront cabanas or upgrade to Silver Cove, a VIP retreat featuring private villas, a secluded lagoon, and personalized service.
 Nature lovers can explore walking trails and interactive wildlife encounters, such as the Stingray Encounter, where visitors can swim alongside these gentle sea creatures.

 Bimini, Bahamas

-The third day of the cruise brought us to Bimini.
+My cruising experience visiting Nassau was great- but even better in my opinion was the third day which brought me to the island of Bimini!
 Bimini is a secluded paradise, famous for its pristine waters, marine life, and relaxed island vibe.
 Like the other ports, Norwegian Cruise Lines offers cruisers several excursion.
 Some excursion highlights include:

-- Bimini Beach Club – Relax at a private beach club with cabanas, pools, and beachfront service.
+• Bimini Beach Club – Visitors can relax at a private beach club with cabanas, pools, and beachfront service.

 Much like the other ports, I decided to create my own adventure.
 A new friend I met on the cruise suggested renting a golf cart to explore, and that is just what I did!